intel/media-delivery/doc/intel-gpu-dkms.rst

   sudo reboot

 That's it.
-Now you should be able to use Intel GPU targeted by these DKMS packages (DG2 or ATS-M).
+Now you should be able to use Intel GPU targeted by these DKMS packages.

 How to Update
 -------------